 Proof of Concept

-Watch the video below for a more in-depth discussion of the way Paul goes about establishing whether a product makes sense.
+Watch the video below for a more in-depth discussion of how Paul decides whether a product makes sense.

-Beta Testing is when you find potential early customers within your target audience and ask them to test your product.
+Market validation is verifying your product meetscustomers needs.
 Paul told us in the video above they’ll normally have three responses:

 Build Quality Quicker